-Simon is an award-winning cinematographer based in Darlinghurst in Sydney, on Gadigal Country.
+Simon is an award-winning cinematographer and proud gay man, based in Darlinghurst in Sydney, on Gadigal Country.
 He shoots observational and dramatised documentaries, drama, commercials and music videos.

 On graduating from Film School, Simon got a break which threw him into the field of documentary, and took him to a beautiful, but disturbing place.
 After Pol Pot directed by Mark Stiles, told the story of Cambodia and its recent murderous regime.
 For his first experience of shooting documentary, Simon was training his lens on the extraordinary people of that country, and hearing their heartbreaking stories.
 That experience lives with him to this day, and has affected everything he has shot since.

 Memorable projects followed in Italy, with Franco Di Chiera’s The Artist, The Peasant and The Joys of the Women, in France with the Foreign Legion for National Geographic’s Legion of the Damned, and to a remote village in Vanuatu, for the Discovery Channel’s Tribal Life: Bunlap series.
 Living simply in bamboo huts, the crew, led by director Malcolm McDonald, took part in the life of the village as they recorded its rituals for 2 months.
-A glorious experience of a joyous group of people.
+A glorious experience.

-Simon has relished the chance to get to know and film remarkable First Nations people in the Bush: in the Gulf Country town of Borrolloola for Paul Roy’s A Dying Shame, and in Arnhem Land for Darlene Johnson’s River of No Return, as well as performers of the calibre of Cate Blanchett and Hugo Weaving, as they performed Hedda Gabler at the Brooklyn Academy of Music, for Ian Darling’s beautifully crafted In the Company of Actors edited by Sally Fryer.
+Simon has got to know and film remarkable First Nations people in the Bush: in the Gulf Country town of Borrolloola for Paul Roy’s A Dying Shame, and in Arnhem Land for Darlene Johnson’s River of No Return.
+He’s also filmed performers of the calibre of Cate Blanchett and Hugo Weaving, as they performed Hedda Gabler at the Brooklyn Academy of Music, for Ian Darling’s In the Company of Actors edited by Sally Fryer.

 Highlights of the last few years have been the BBC/ABC series Art of Australia, with National Treasure Edmund Capon, for producer Margie Bryant, The Scribe: Ruth Cullen’s feature length tribute to Gough Whitlam’s speechwriter, Graham Freudenburg, edited by Andrea Lang, Colour Theory: a series on First Nations contemporary art, for producers Mitch Stanley and Hettie Perkins, and the feature documentary Paul Kelly~ Stories of Me, for Producer/Director Ian Darling and Shark Island Productions, produced by Mary Macrae and edited by Sally Fryer.
 Simon has relished the chance to work closely with such thinkers, performers and artists, and with such fine fellow film-makers, through the years.

-Simon is more honoured than he can say, to have made it into the hallowed band of Australian cinematographers to be offered accreditation in the ACS.
+Simon is honoured to have made it into the hallowed band of Australian cinematographers to be offered accreditation in the ACS.
 He believes it will inspire him to even greater things in the future.

 Watch this space!